Compile-time null safety for Groovy™

 Two levels of strictness

-The proposal provides two checkers.
-Pick the level that suits your code:
+NullChecker has two levels.
+Pick the one that suits your code:

 | Checker | Behaviour | Best for |